 Here Unreserved uncovers our favourite bookstores from around the world.

 Designed by architecture practice Wutopia Lab, the former orthodox church built in 1932 has turned into a stunning sanctuary for poetry.
 The “church in church” concept incorporated 45 tons of steel into the derelict heritage building, a continuation of Wutopia Lab’s design style.
 The iconic store offers 1,000 poetry books in a range of different languages, meant to be the largest professional poetry salon in Shanghai.

 The Wuguan Books store is a warehouse-turned-art exhibition in Taiwan’s second-largest city.
 Created by the award-winning architecture and space designer Chu Chih-Kang, the unique bookstore offers a pitch-dark environment with dimly lit books to create the illusion that the books are floating.
 Its peculiar lighting design intends to heighten your senses to fixate on the books, without being judged.
 In total, there are about 300 books in the store that wait to be found, bought and read.

 Livraria Lello- Porto, Portugal

 The Livraria Lello located in Porto is one of the oldest bookstores in Portugal.
-The shop has had a handful of owners since its opening in 1869, the most unique feature of this bookstore is its architecture.
+The shop has had a handful of owners since its opening in 1869.
+The most unique feature of this bookstore is its architecture.
 The bookstore interior boasts murals, beautiful stained glass, natural skylight, a grand staircase and the exterior can be best described as neo-gothic or art nouveau.
-With tourist flocking to the store, Livraria Lello started implementing entrance fees for its visitors in July 2015.
+With tourists flocking to the store, Livraria Lello started implementing entrance fees for its visitors in July 2015.

 Libreria Acqua Alta- Venice, Italy